MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 ### Remediation by pillar

 This section targets a technical audience.
 List all the action points to address major issues from each pillar.
 Be specific.
-You can use recommendations and corresponding links that you got at the end of the assessment.
+You can use recommendations and corresponding links that you got at the end of the Azure Well-Architected Review self-assessment.
 Here are a few examples:

 **Operational Excellence**
 - Tagging